IBM/ibm-pak/docs/command-help.md

 Environment Variables:
     IBMPAK_RESOLVE_DEPENDENCIES     when set to false, no CASE references will be resolved (default "true") IBMPAK_HTTP_TIMEOUT             Overrides the default HTTP timeout value used in client calls to external servers.
 Measured in seconds (default "20")
-    IBMPAK_HTTP_RETRY               Maximum http retry attempts, for exampe when a timeout is encountered on slow networks (default "3")
+    IBMPAK_HTTP_RETRY               Maximum http retry attempts, for example when a timeout is encountered on slow networks (default "3")
     HTTPS_PROXY or https_proxy      the URL of a HTTPS proxy (e.g. https://[user]:[pass]@[proxy_ip]:[proxy_port]) (default "")
     HTTP_PROXY or http_proxy        the URL of a HTTP proxy (e.g. http://[user]:[pass]@[proxy_ip]:[proxy_port]) (default "")
 ```